-- Employment Intern: Assist the employment department with interview preparation, job applications, employment workshops, job searches, DART orientations, etc.
+- Employment Intern: Assist the employment department with interview preparation, job applications, employment workshops, job searches, etc.

 - Reception & Placement (R&P) Intern: Assist resettlement case workers as they help refugees with their basic needs during the first few months of resettlement (e.g. appointments, school enrollment for children, apartment setup).

-- Health & Wellness (H&W) Intern: Assist H&W case workers with medical appointments, filing, documentation, emergency needs, etc.
+- Extended Case Management and Intensive Case Management Interns: Assist case workers with medical appointments, filing, documentation, emergency needs, etc.

-- Volunteer & Donations Intern: Assist the Volunteer Coordinator and Donations Associate with building volunteer networks and soliciting, collecting, and managing donated items.
+- Donations Intern: Assist the In-Kind Donations Coordinator with soliciting, collecting, and managing donated items.
 This is an in-person opportunity.

-- New Roots Community Garden Intern: Assist the New Roots Specialist with managing community gardens and communicating with gardeners.
+- New Roots Community Garden Intern: Assist the New Roots Coordinator with managing community gardens and communicating with gardeners.
 Some weekend work may be required.
 This is an in-person opportunity.